Julie United States 12 Comments

 We enjoyed our drive through the Valley of the Gods.
 The scenery was beautiful and we liked feeling like we were out on our own, but it can be a small letdown after amazing Monument Valley.
 Monument Valley is the big winner when it comes to jaw-dropping vistas and iconic American landscapes.

 However, if you like leaving tour groups behind and want a quieter experience, put Valley of the Gods on your list as a place to visit.
-Just a handful of people seem to make it here, providing a much different experience than the constant stream of cars touring Monument Valley.
+Far fewer people seem to make it here, providing a much different experience than the constant stream of cars touring Monument Valley.

 Old Tree